All happy families are alike; each unhappy family is unhappy in its own way.

 Tolstoy wrote Anna Karenina between 1873 and 1877, beginning the novel after reading a fragment of unfinished prose by Pushkin that suggested a beginning to him.
 The book was first serialized in the literary journal The Russian Messenger from 1875 to 1877, though Tolstoy and the editor Katkov quarreled over the last section and broke off the serialization.
 The complete novel was published as a single volume in 1878.

-Is Anna Karenina based on a true story?
+Is Anna Karenina a true story?

 Why does Anna kill herself?